“Whip ’er good, Billy.”

 GM: There’s another voicemail from Aimee, wondering where she’s been all day.
 It comes with a veiled suggestion that maybe she should “see someone” over what happened.

 GM: Caroline’s back is still raw, bloody, and burning from Billy’s whipping.
 The wounds haven’t so much as scabbed over.
-There is some small blessing in that no injuries mar her face, but the pea coat’s fabric is all-too rough as it cruelly rubs against her ravaged flesh.
+There is some small blessing in that no injuries mar her face.
+The pea coat’s fabric is all-too rough against her ravaged flesh.

 GM: McGinn is not present to see Caroline out, but Billy and two mortal security personnel inform Caroline that she is to leave with them.
 They drive her out of McGinn’s territory in a black SUV.
 They leave her at the border with Riverbend.